-Santa Ana, El Salvador, is the second-largest city in the country that plays a significant role in the nation’s tourism and economy.
-Some of the best tourist spots in the country are in the city or nearby.
-Furthermore, the retail and manufacturing industry of Santa Ana is of great importance to the Salvadoran economy.
+The city of Santa Ana in El Salvador is the second-largest in the country; it plays a significant role in the nation’s economy and tourism.
+Santa Ana’s retail and manufacturing industries are of great importance to the Salvadoran economy.
+Also, some of the best tourist spots in the country are in the city or nearby.

-The city of Santa Ana El Salvador is perfect for those looking for a town with a fascinating history, great local traditions, and plenty of activities.
-Additionally, the city has iconic buildings, a charming historic district, and excellent shopping.
+Santa Ana in El Salvador is the perfect city for those looking for a town with a fascinating history, great local traditions, and plenty of activities.
+It also has iconic buildings, a charming historic district, and excellent shopping.

 With everything that the city offers, there is no wonder why Santa Ana is an attractive city to visit and a great place to live in.

-The best advice that I can give anyone visiting the city is to use common sense and plan ahead.
-You should outline the following, where you are going to stay, how you are going to move around, and what you plan to do and see.
+Visitors should use common sense and plan ahead when traveling to this city.
+Visitors should outline where to stay, how to move around, and what to do and see.

 Being safe in Santa Ana or El Salvador is all about using common sense, planning ahead, and following safety recommendations.